-- MCQ Individual Round

-- Data Analysis Team round

 - Observation This round is only for participants from the Senior Category.
-It will be an inter-school event, so participating schools will only have to send one telescope regardless of the number of teams sent.
+It will be an inter-school event, so participating schools will only have to send one team of four people regardless of the number of teams sent for other rounds.
+The team composition may differ from that of other rounds.
 Schools will not be allowed to use a computerized scope.
-Necessary arrangements will be made if the school is unable to send an approved telescope.
-Please indicate the specifications of the telescope to be used in the registration form.
+Necessary arrangements will be made if the school is unable to send an approved telescope. - The observation round is planned to be held at a centralized location.
+As such, it will be held on a separate day as there is insufficient time for travelling on Day 1.

-3. Rounds for Day 2 (3 June)
+4. Rounds for Day 2 (12th June)